Meet Arsenal, the Smart Camera Assistant Review (2018)

 Arsenal lets you control your camera from up to 100 feet away.
 Use the smart assistant AI, set the shutter speed, aperture, and ISO, see a live preview, or trigger the shutter from your smartphone.

-Observations: When working the wireless control seems to offer some nice benefits, but I did experience some camera to phone dropouts.
+Observation: When working the wireless control seems to offer some nice benefits, but I did experience some camera to phone dropouts.
 It just isn’t reliable.